Japanese Shincha Green Tea

 - SKU: 112854

 Our Shincha was grown in Kagoshima, Japan, which is located at the southwestern tip of the island of Kyushu.
-We harvested at the end of March, so you know this tea is fresh.
-Each harvest is a once in a lifetime experience.
+We harvested at the end of April, so you know this tea is fresh.
+Each harvest is a once-in-a-lifetime experience.
 Just as people collect different vintages of wine, each harvest of Shincha has a slightly different and special nuance to its flavor.
-Get behind the scenes and read more about our Shincha.
+Read more about our Shincha.

 The methods for brewing Shincha are a little different than regular green teas.
 It is suggested to use significantly lower temperatures, in order to avoid harming or burning this type of green tea, 70 °C (158 °F) is the sweet spot for brewing, and no higher than 80 °C (176 °F).